imagej/imagej.github.io/pages/BigDataViewer_Example_Datasets.md

 [HisYFP-SPIM.xml](http://fly.mpi-cbg.de/~pietzsch/bdv-examples/HisYFP-SPIM.xml)
 and
 [HisYFP-SPIM.h5](http://fly.mpi-cbg.de/~pietzsch/bdv-examples/HisYFP-SPIM.h5).
-Open the XML file with  from the Fiji menu.
+Open the XML file with {% include bc content="Plugins | BigDataViewer |
+Open XML/HDF5" %} from the Fiji menu.
 (Additionally you may download this settings file [HisYFP-SPIM.settings.xml](http://fly.mpi-cbg.de/~pietzsch/bdv-examples/HisYFP-SPIM.settings.xml) which adjusts the brightness of the fused and deconvolved data.
 Just place it next to the HisYFP-SPIM.xml file.)